joemcalister/IBM-text-to-speech/README.md

 ```

 ## How to use
-Initiate the IBMClient class and pass it the voice id you wish to generate your speech using, more information and id's are available on IBM's website as linked above.
+Initiate the IBMClient class and pass it the 'voice id' you wish to generate your speech using, more information and id's are available on IBM's website as linked above.
 ```php
 $client = new IBMClient("en-US_AllisonVoice");
 ```